jvals/shellHistory/README.md

 I have added the aliases `l1`, `l2` and `l3` to quickly switch from the vagrant user to level1, level2 and level3.
 When you want to switch back to the vagrant user, press `CTRL+D` or type `exit` to log out.

-The fzf installation can be copied and used on your own machine.
+The fzf installation instructions can be copied and used on your own machine.
 Note that the patch in the Vagrantfile is not generally necessary; only if you are installing fzf for a different user.
 The install instructions without the patch is copied below:

 ```bash
 git clone --depth 1 https://github.com/junegunn/fzf.git .fzf